 We take great pride in the quality of our saunas and stand behind our products.
 We have carefully crafted and custom engineered our saunas for safety and quality to be completely nontoxic, very low in EMF, and have superior far infrared heater coverage.

 If you have any questions about infrared saunas, please give us a call.

 Tel: 604-221-1799 or toll free at 1-888-291-6544

 * The Inverse Square law14 from a light source states: the strength of the field is inversely proportional to the square of the distance from the point source of the light. …or stated another way: the light intensity is proportional to 1 over distance squared.
 What does this mean?
 It means if you are 5 inches away from the light source, you would only have 1/25 the intensity compared to 1 inch from the source; and if you are 12 inches away, you would only have 1/144 the intensity compared to 1 inch from the light source.
-It is for this reason that LED lights (in the correct frequency) that are used for tissue repair and other health benefits, are placed very close or directly against the surface of the skin.
+It is for this reason that LED lights (in the correct frequency) are placed very close or directly against the surface of the skin.